jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 7 2017           218
 ```

-If we had more grouping categories would could add them by literally using `+` and then writing the next grouping variable name.
+If we had more grouping categories we could add them by literally using `+` and then writing the next grouping variable name.
 In our case since all agencies are in the same state it doesn't actually change the results.

 ```r